 Adjusted Owner Benefit

-The adjusted owner benefit is the standard way by which business brokers express what is commonly perceived as the net profits of a business that is being advertised for sale.
+The adjusted owner benefit is the standard way by which business brokers express what is commonly perceived as the net profits of a business.
 Some business brokers refer to the Seller’s Discretionary Earnings (SDE) when referencing the adjusted owner benefit.
-There is a large difference, however, between the SDE or adjusted owner benefit of a business and the ‘net profit’ of a business that appears on a tax return (as taxable net profits) or at the end of a profit and loss report (as net income).
+Many people simply look at the ‘bottom line’ net profit on a tax return or a profit and loss statement and stop their analysis.
+There is a large difference, however, between adjusted owner benefit of a business and the ‘net profit’ of a business that appears on a tax return (as taxable net profits) or a profit and loss report (as ordinary net income).

 True Economic Profits for Working Owner

 The adjusted owner benefit refers to the true amount of economic profits derived by a working owner of the business.
-In order to determine the adjusted owner benefit, one can start by examining the company’s financials and calculating the EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization).
+In order to determine the adjusted owner benefit, one can start by examining the company’s financials (such as its tax return or profit and loss statement) and calculating the EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization).
 The EBITDA must be adjusted further, however, in order to uncover the true economic profits of the business as derived by a regular working owner under ordinary conditions.

 Adjust EBITDA to Reflect True Owner Benefit